BishopFox/badPods/manifests/hostpid/README.md

       1 100
       1 1
 ```
 You can see that most processes on my cluster are running as root, but there are 9 PIDs running as UID 999.
 The only way I know to get the environment variables from those processes is to run a new pod with the runAsUser set to the desired UID.
+Thanks to @rkervella for figuring that one out!
 Here's an example:

 ```bash
  cat hostpid-exec-pod-999.yaml